lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 in parallel as natural laboratories where these generic patterns emerge.
 What approaches would help us discover the essential patterns underlying the surface diversity of people, technology and work?
-What techniques would help us begin to unpack or partially ddcopose the complexities of systems of people, technologies and work activities into meaningful parts and their interactions?
+What techniques would help us begin to unpack or partially decompose the complexities of systems of people, technologies and work activities into meaningful parts and their interactions?
 How do we use general patterns to guide cahnge and innovate new possibilities in concert with other stakeholders?
 This chapter introduces the basics of how to shape the